 Do I Need to Have Two Springs Installed If My Garage Door Has Only One Spring?

-No. If your garage door was originally set up with only one torsion spring, then you are perfectly ok with having only one spring put back on the door.
+No. If your garage door was originally set up with only one torsion spring, then you are perfectly fine with having only one spring put back on the door.
 If your garage door has two springs pulling the door up, then definitely have both replaced.
-The second spring will break, it's just a matter of time which is usually within 6 months.
+The second spring will break, it’s just a matter of time which is usually within 6 months.
 Have both springs replaced while the repair company is there to save money.

 Is It Better to Have Two Torsion Springs?

+All extension spring setups utilize two springs to pull the garage door up.
 If your garage door has extension springs mounted above the tracks, it is always a good idea to replace those in pairs.
 This will ensure the springs are pulling the door evenly as it goes up and down.
 If you are buying garage door springs online, you need to make sure you buy the right size for your garage door.